simonsobs/PSpipe/README.md

 python test/test_projection.py
 ```

+which project a HEALPIX CMB map into a CAR CMB map.

 ## The SO map class

 We should be able to work with both CAR and HEALPIX pixellisation.